awsdocs/amazon-ecs-developer-guide/doc_source/container-metadata.md

 ## Enabling Container Metadata<a name="enable-metadata"></a>

 This feature is disabled by default\.
 You can enable container metadata at the container instance level by setting the `ECS_ENABLE_CONTAINER_METADATA` container agent variable to `true`\.
 You can set this variable in the `/etc/ecs/ecs.config` configuration file and restart the agent\.
-You can also set it as a Docker environment variable at run time when the agent container is started\.
+You can also set it as a Docker environment variable at runtime when the agent container is started\.
 For more information, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.

 **Note**
 The minimum Amazon ECS container agent version to support this feature is 1\.15\.0\.